WHAT IS THE MINIMUM WAGE IN FLORIDA?

 Because of the nature of their job, many mortgage people work long hours and meet when clients need them to; sometimes that’s over a lunch hour.
 If an employee works through a break, that person must be compensated.

-If you feel you are owed compensation, talk with the group who can get it for you.
-Contact us today and we’ll review the details of your complaint and let you know if there’s the potential that your employer is in violation of federal law.
-The initial consultation is free.
+If you feel you are owed compensation, talk with the group that can get it for you.
+Contact us today, and we’ll review the details of your complaint and let you know if there’s the potential that your employer is in violation of federal law.
+The initial case evaluation is free.

 Security Checks and Pay